 Make time for yourself.
 Fitness can be just like any other appointment you have.
 Put it on your calendar and stick to it.
 Make it a commitment.
 I would also encourage you to do this with any other self-care tasks for yourself.
 It sounds silly to schedule self-care, but it really works especially if you were like me and not in the habit of doing it to begin with.

 Focus on the “non-scale victories”

 This one is more so for those like me who struggle with eating issues, but the same principles apply,.
-Focus on the mental health benefits you get from fitness, and in turn the physical benefits will follow along easily.
+Focus on the mental health benefits you get from fitness, and in turn, the physical benefits will follow along easily.

-“Workit” everyday…but balance it out
+“Workit” every day…but balance it out

 Like any other skill, balance is key.
 As said before, I would overexercise all of the time and stress myself out trying to fit workouts in.
-Many times I would over exercise for weeks and then give up on it as I grew resentful of it.
+Many times I would over-exercise for weeks and then give up on it as I grew resentful of it.
 Giving myself balance and a break allows me to appreciate and miss fitness.
 Our bodies with exercise are similar to drug use as well.
 While exercise is a healthy alternative that can increase your moods with biological benefits, it can also make our bodies used to it much like our bodies got used to drug use.
-Over time, you will need to exercise more and more to get the same effects as you once did as your body is producing less endorphins again as it believes you do not need them.
+Over time, you will need to exercise more and more to get the same effects as you once did as your body is producing fewer endorphins again as it believes you do not need them.
 Thankfully our bodies begin production on them a lot faster when we stop exercising than we do when we are getting sober, so those rest days can be a day or two and you are ready to lace up those running shoes again in no time.